MuTRAP: Multi-trigger Trojans Attacking Robot Task Planning Systems

-In this section, we present the results of our proposed Robo-Troj attack in the light of Hypotheses 1-3 listed in Section~\ref{sec:hypo}.
-The evaluation of Robo-Troj was conducted in two dimensions: One focuses on comparisons between the generated plans and the ``ground truth'' plans from the datasets (``Planning Only" in Section~\ref{sec:planonly}); and the other was outcome-oriented, where the generated plans were entered into a simulated world and we made comparisons with the desired outcome states (``Planning and Execution'' in Section~\ref{sec:planexe}).
-Finally, we provide demos in simulation and the real world, followed by an ablation study.
+In this section, we present the results of our proposed \algname~attack in the light of Hypotheses 1-3 listed in Section~\ref{sec:hypo}.
+The evaluation was conducted in two dimensions: One focuses on comparisons between the generated plans and the ``ground truth'' plans from the datasets (Sections~\ref{sec:planonly} and~\ref{sec: effect_of_optimized_trigger}); and the other was outcome-oriented, where the generated plans were entered into a simulated world and we made comparisons with the desired outcome states (``Planning and Execution'' in Section~\ref{sec:planexe}).
+Finally, we provide demos in simulation and the real world.